Libraries in Azerbaijan: National Library

-The National Library is one of the largest national libraries in the Caucasus.
+The National Library of Azerbaijan is one of the largest national libraries in the Caucasus.
 The official opening took place on May 23, 1923.
 In 1925, the fund numbered 51,000 books, magazines, newspapers and other printed materials.
 In 1928 this figure reached 300,000.
 In 1939, the library was named after the Azerbaijani educator, playwright and thinker Mirza Fatali Akhundzadeh.
 In 2004, by decision of the Cabinet of Ministers, the Library was granted the status of “National”.

 In 1999, the library began work on automation and computerization.
 In 2000, the Internet library was opened under the National Library.
 The Training Center was established at the library in 2001.
 In 2008, a virtual reading room of the electronic dissertation fund of the Russian State Library was opened at the National Library.
 Since 2005, the National Library is a member of the international organization of the Conference of European National Librarians (CENL).
 It also cooperates with the Library Assembly of Eurasia (LAE), the European Library, the Board of Directors of the National Libraries of Turkic-speaking countries, and the Council of National Libraries of the Organization of Economic Co-operation and development.